Driven-dissipative quantum battery with nonequilibrium reservoirs: Model and master equation

-When a quantum system is in such a state, it is unable to release energy to the outside, so, the state $\rho^{(p)}$ is called passive state~\cite{AE2004,WP1978}.
+When a quantum system is in such a state, it cannot release energy to its surroundings.
+Therefore, the state $\rho^{(p)}$ is referred to as a passive state~\cite{AE2004,WP1978}.
 The energy of the passive state is given by